-The Church Street Social is one of the best restaurants on the south coast, and attracts day-trippers, locals and hotel guests alike.
+The Church Street Social restaurant attracts day-trippers, locals and hotel guests alike.
 The luxurious spa, hidden around a corner near an ancient banyan tree, is perfect for post-sightseeing relaxation.
 And as for the unbeatable location: Galle Fort's sprinkling of museums, churches, temples, boutiques and cafés are literally steps away.

 - We loved the fresh individuality and stylish interiors; there's nothing else like it in Galle Fort